joegrantstn/krisives.github.io/_posts/2014-03-13-SteamDown.md

     - Anders

-Right as saving this article Steam began to come online and it appears it was a horribly timed update to the platform.
-My guess is that CS:GO works with Katowice and other tournament providers, but there is a gap between someone and the core Steam team.
-You can probably assume it was not some DDoS.
+Right as saving this article Steam began to come online and it appears it was a horribly timed update to the platform. ~~My guess is that CS:GO works with Katowice and other tournament providers, but there is a gap between someone and the core Steam team.~~ You can probably assume it was not some DDoS.

+**Update:** What appears to have happened is both Steam and CS:GO had upates, and the version of CS:GO that was updated is actually an old build from 2012...
+Someone must have noticed things were busted because they released the previous version.
+This means that some players have the 2012 version out currently, while some "updated" directly to their current version being restored.